The government has launched its CloudStore, a catalogue of 1,700 cloud-based, pre-approved IT services now available for the public sector to buy.

 A manufacturer and an industry expert offer advice on ERP software selection.

 A lax attitude towards security certificates, even after high profile data leaks, is leaving customers open to potentially dangerous and costly breaches.
-The lack of an automated process in the majority of users means that human error and ignorance over the state of SSL and digital certificates is

 Many people want a health data warehouse to do many things, often at a moment's notice.
 That's why a governance committee should oversee its use, HIMSS 2012 attendees learned.